 Put the lid back on, and let them cook a few minutes more.

-The photo above, shows an example of how their NOT done.
+The photo above shows an example of how they’re NOT done.
 The juices coming out of the top are still pink/red.

 Place the lid back on, and let the cheese slowly melt on to each burger.

 How to Toast Hamburger Buns

 Ok, I know it looks nasty.
 But pouring out the grease/butter into a bowl from the electric skillet is what needs to be done, to get it ready for the buns.

 Pour most of it out, but it’s a-ok if you leave behind some of the seasoning/grease/hamburger pieces.
 This just adds more flavor to your buns.)